abilian/lab.abilian.com/docs/Tech/Tech & Society/Information Ecologies.md

 ## Modern References

-The book focusses on the interplay of people, practices, values, and technology within specific sociotechnical environments.
-Its book implications extend far beyond, encompassing areas like organizational behavior, education, community-driven innovation, and sustainable technology use.
+The book focusses on the interplay of people, practices, values and technology, within specific sociotechnical environments.
+Its implications extend far beyond, encompassing areas like organizational behavior, education, community-driven innovation, and sustainable technology use.

 The core idea of _Information Ecologies_—that technology should be understood and integrated as part of a dynamic, value-driven system—finds echoes in diverse modern movements and interdisciplinary studies.